PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 .. math::
     I(\theta) = \sum a_n \cos^n \theta \geqslant 0\ \text{for all}\ \theta,

-generally leads to a system of nonlinear equations on their coefficients, which cannot be solved efficiently.
+generally leads to a system of nonlinear inequalities for their coefficients, which cannot be solved efficiently.

 However, if the polynomial has no more that two terms, that is its order is 0, 1, or 2 with even powers only, the constraints are linear and can be linearly